 In order to apply for the below-referenced Federal Student Aid Programs, graduate and professional students must file the Free Application for Federal Student Aid (FAFSA).
 Click here for instructions.

-Unsubsidized Direct Loans are available at the graduate level to students who are in a master's or doctoral degree program.
-Students can receive up to $20,500 per academic year, at a fixed interest rate based on the first disbursement date of the loan.
+Federal Direct Unsubsidized Loans are available at the graduate level to students who are in a master's or doctoral degree program.
+Students can receive up to $20,500 per academic year, at a fixed interest rate set by the federal government based on the first disbursement date of the loan.
 Students are charged interest from the time that the loan is disbursed to the time that the loan amount is repaid in full.
-The Unsubsidized Loan carries an aggregate limit of $138,500 per borrower.
+Borrowers may not exceed the federally mandated aggregate limit of $138,500 for all direct loans borrowed at both the graduate and undergraduate levels and includes subsidized and unsubsidized loans.

-In order to accept an Unsubsidized Direct Loan, eligible students must complete a Master Promissory Note and Entrance Counseling session at https://studentloans.gov.
+In order to accept an Unsubsidized Direct Loan, eligible students must complete a Master Promissory Note and Entrance Counseling https://studentloans.gov.

 Graduate Plus Loan

 The Graduate Plus Loan is a credit-based, fixed-interest-rate student loan funded through the United States government that provides assistance for graduate and professional degree students.
-Students may borrow up to the total cost of their education and must be enrolled at least part-time.
+Students may borrow up to the total cost of their education, minus any other financial aid and assistance, and must be enrolled at least half-time (minimum 4.5 credits per semester).
 Students must be creditworthy to be eligible.
 Students can apply for the Graduate Plus Loan at https://studentloans.gov.